launchdarkly/ios-client-sdk/MigrationGuide.md

 ---
 ## API Differences from v2.x
 This section details the changes between the v2.x and v3.0.0 APIs.

-### Multiple Environments
-Version 3.0.0 does not support multiple environments.
-If you use version 2.14.0 or later and set LDConfig's `secondaryMobileKeys` you will not be able to migrate to version 3.0.0.
-Multiple Environments will be added in a future release to the Swift SDK.

 ### Configuration with `LDConfig`
 LDConfig has changed to a `struct`, and therefore uses value semantics.